Electron Model on Truchet Tiling: Extended-to-Localized Transitions, Mobility Edge, and Asymmetric Spectrum

 where $t_s$ and $t_d$ are the amplitudes for horizontal/vertical and diagonal hopping amplitudes, respectively. $c_{i\sigma}$ and $c_{i\sigma}^\dagger$ are electronic annihilation and creation operator at the $i$ site and spin $\sigma$, respectively. $\braket{\braket{i,j}}_{\mathrm{diag}}$ runs over the randomly chosen diagonal bonds.
-We consider open boundary condition.
+We adopt open boundary conditions; however, our findings can also be observed under periodic boundary conditions\cite{supplementTruchet1}.
 The strength of disorder inherent in the diagonal pattern is given by the ratio $t_d/t_s$.
 To systematically explore the influence of unique geometry on the wave localization, we reparametrize the model by setting $t_d=\alpha t$ and $t_s=(1-\alpha)t$, with $0\le \alpha< 1$.
 We set $t=1$.
 By varying $\alpha$, the electron localization properties of full range of disorder strengths inherent in the Truchet-tiling pattern can be explored.
+We perform our calculations over 1000 independent realizations of the random Truchet tiling and average them.

 \textit{\tcb{Anomalous van Hove shift---}} Before delving into the localization characteristics of the electron states on the Truchet tiling, we explore the notable features of the density of states (DoS), $\rho(E)=\sum_n\delta(E-E_n)$, where $E_n$ is the $n$-th eigenenergy.
-We focus on the DoS of a random Truchet tiling and compare it with that of an anisotropic triangular (AT) lattice, which serves as a long-range ordered counterpart\cite{avgin2017absorption,suros2008study}.
-Note that the AT lattice is comprised of only one of two tile orientations in Fig.~\ref{fig: Truchet} (b).
+We focus on the DoS of a random Truchet tiling and compare it with that of an anisotropic triangular (AT) lattice, a long-range ordered counterpart.\cite{avgin2017absorption,suros2008study}.
+Note that the AT lattice is comprised of only one of two tile orientations in Fig.~\ref{fig: Truchet}(b).